nikhithajoy/Fake-News-Detection/README.md

 This project aims to build a machine learning model for detecting fake news articles from a dataset containing both fake and true news.
 Fake news detection is a crucial task in today's information age to ensure the dissemination of accurate information and prevent the spread of misinformation.

 ## Dataset
-The dataset used in this project consists of news articles with features like title, text, subject, date, and label.
+The dataset used in this project is from Kaggle which consists of news articles with features like title, text, subject, date, and label.
 The label represents whether a news article is fake (1) or true (0).

 ## Methodology
 Data Preprocessing: The textual features (title and text) are preprocessed by removing stopwords, special characters, and converting the text to lowercase.